This post may contain affiliate links, please see my disclosure policy to learn more.

 - 1 cup 80 proof vodka (bourbon, brandy or rum)

 - Using a sharp knife, slit the vanilla beans down the middle.
 If necessary cut the vanilla beans into smaller pieces to fit into your jars or bottles.

 - Pour one cup of vodka (or alcohol of your choice) over the top of the beans.
-Make sure the vanilla beans are completely submerged, add a little more alcohol if necessary.
+Make sure the vanilla beans are completely submerged and add a little more alcohol if necessary.

 - Store vanilla at room temperature out of direct sunlight.
 Shake the bottle once per week or so.